 Flannels are the unofficial cold-weather uniform of the outdoors.
-Suit up with picks that span the gamut from performance to fashion.
+Suit up with picks that run the gamut from performance to fashion.

 Nothing says fall like a flannel.
 Crisp nights by the campfire, brisk mornings chopping wood, and chilly days in town all pair perfectly with the warm and stylish shoulder-season staple.